Neutralization Test for Virus and Toxins

 Non-neutralizing antibodies do not neutralize infectivity of viruses, but instead, enhance their infectivity by facilitating the entry of viruses into cells which normally do not bear specific virus receptors.

-- Presence of specific antibody in the patient’s serum: Antibody neutralizes the surface antigen of the virus, making it unable to infect cell line.
+- Presence of specific antibody in the patient’s serum: Antibody neutralizes the surface antigen of the virus, making it unable to infect the cell line.
 A positive neutralization test indicates that the patient has antibodies and has been exposed to the virus.

 Neutralization tests have been developed for arboviruses and rabies virus as well as several others.